 With the data collected, you can now set up the rest of the Flow by configuring existing nodes or adding more nodes to the Flow.

-Here is a quick but complete example showing how to do that.
+Here is a quick but complete example showing how to manually configure components.

 Let's say you've loaded data from your data source (e.g. an API or your database) and it has the following structure: